metabase/metabase/docs/people-and-groups/user-provisioning.md

 ## User provisioning via SCIM

 To set up user provisioning with SCIM, hit the toggle to enable it.
-Metabase will tell you the SCIM endpoint URL and SCIM token to share with your identity provider
+Metabase will tell you the SCIM endpoint URL and SCIM token to share with your identity provider.

-> If you've previously set up user provisioning with SAML, you must turn that off, otherwise Metabase will continue to create accounts for anyone who authenticates via SAML.
+> If you've previously set up user provisioning with SAML, Metabase will turn that setting off and use the SCIM setup instead.

 ### SCIM endpoint URL